An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Tiled Watermark Detection Optimization

 During the watermark detection illustrated in \figureref{fig:steps_of_the_algorithm}(c), each candidate image is cropped and resized to $256 \times 256$.
 The image is then partitioned into an $l \times l$ grid, where $l$ is either specified directly or predicted by the tile-size predictor described in Appendix~\ref{subsec:ml_tile_predictor}.
 From this grid, a single tile suffices for detection: the selected tile is passed through the decoder $H_D$, which outputs a raw bitstream $m'$.
 Because the tile-based strategy processes only a portion of the image, the decoded bitstream may contain more errors than in the full-image Stable Signature model.
 To address this, Reed–Solomon (RS) error correction is applied to $m'$ to obtain the final watermark message $c_s$, which is compared against the ground-truth $g$.

 RS correction operates at the symbol level, with the maximum number of correctable errors given by $t = \left\lfloor \tfrac{m_c}{2} \right\rfloor$, where $m_c$ denotes the number of redundant correction symbols.
-In practice, we set the symbol size to 8 bits and use $m_c=2$, thereby enabling correction of up to one erroneous symbol.
-A systematic Berlekamp–Welch (B–W) decoder is then employed to reconstruct the original message from the noisy bitstream.
+In practice, we set the symbol size to 8 bits and use $m_c = 2$, thereby enabling correction of up to one erroneous symbol.
+A systematic Berlekamp-Welch (B-W) decoder is then employed to reconstruct the original message from the noisy bitstream.
+Empirically, we observe that our training and fine-tuning pipeline yields high per-tile extraction accuracy ($>$90\%) for most tile size settings.
+As a result, correcting a single erroneous symbol is sufficient to recover the small residual errors introduced during decoding and prevents further accuracy degradation in practice.
 Finally, the RS-corrected output is compared with the predetermined key for robust statistical verification.
-We show the full details of RS error correction in Appendix \ref{sec:rs}.
+We provide full details of the RS error-correction procedure in Appendix~\ref{sec:rs}.